Beaumaris Lifeboat Station: History

 In 1910, it was decided to re-open the Beaumaris station, and place a motor-powered lifeboat there.
 Construction began of a new boathouse, pier and deep-water roller-slipway near Tre-Castell Point, costing £4,500.
 An order was placed with Thames Ironworks for a 43-foot lifeboat, with a 60-hp Tylor 'D' petrol engine, providing 7½ knots, and costing a further £3,727.
 Completed in August 1913, she was first taken to Cowes Regatta, where a short trip was taken by King George V. The boat remained in Cowes due to construction delays with the new boathouse, eventually arriving in Beaumaris in July 1914, where it would be named Frederick Kitchen (ON 621).
 Over the following 31 years at Beaumaris, Frederick Kitchen would launch 38 times, and rescue 46.
 The Penmon station was subsequently closed on 31 March 1915.

 In 1966, the BBC Television programme Blue Peter launched an appeal for 60,000 paperback books, the sale of which would fund a new Inshore lifeboat for the RNLI.
 Such was the success of the appeal, that four new Blue Peter lifeboats were provided.
 The programme would eventually fund 28 lifeboats, located around the UK and Northern Ireland.

-Beaumaris would receive their first Inshore lifeboat, Blue Peter II (D-127), in 1967.
+Beaumaris would receive its first Inshore lifeboat, Blue Peter II (D-127), in 1967.
 A small boathouse was erected near Victoria Terrace, replaced with a more permanent building nearer the pier in 1975.
-Further works were carried out to extend the building in 1983 and 1991, with a completely new station being built in 2000.
+Further works were carried out to extend the building in 1983 and 1991, and a completely new station was built in 2000.

-Blue Peter II (D-127) would serve for 7 years, launching 123 times, and saving 45 lives.
+Blue Peter II (D-127) would serve for seven years, launching 123 times, and saving 45 lives.
 She would be replaced by a larger lifeboat in 1976, and two further Atlantic type boats, all named Blue Peter II.
 After her service at Beaumaris, Blue Peter II (D-127) would go on display at Flambards Theme Park, Helston.